JackyRedCircle/Learn_JAVA/README.md

 * JVM is a virtual computer that operated JAVA. **(Write once,Run anywhere)**

-* JVM is the reason that JAVA can operate in any OS without limit by diffrence.
+* JVM is the reason that JAVA can operate in any OS.

 ---